brown-ccv/ccv-website-content/blog/ai-resources.md

 CCV hosts several dozen public, open-weight LLMs on Oscar including Llama 3.3, Deepseek-r1, Phi 4, Mistral, and Gemma 2.
 See our [documentation on Ollama](https://docs.ccv.brown.edu/oscar/large-language-models/ollama) to learn more about how to run LLMs on Oscar.

 #### Running AI workflows on Oscar
-The Open Ondemand Service that CCV provides allows users to write code and interact with Oscar’s computing infrastructure with Jupyter Notebooks.
-Please refer to the [Open Ondemand](https://docs.ccv.brown.edu/oscar/connecting-to-oscar/open-ondemand) section of the Oscar documentation to get started with Jupyter on Open Ondemand.
+The Open OnDemand Service that CCV provides allows users to write code and interact with Oscar’s computing infrastructure with Jupyter Notebooks.
+Please refer to the [Open OnDemand](https://docs.ccv.brown.edu/oscar/connecting-to-oscar/open-ondemand) section of the Oscar documentation to get started with Jupyter on Open OnDemand.

 ### Adobe Firefly
 *Available to Creative Cloud Users.
 Adobe Creative Cloud is available for faculty, staff, and students.
 See [Brown’s Software Catalog](https://softwarecatalog.brown.edu/) for more details.
 Users have limited free monthly generative credits.*